 Devilled Kidneys on Toast

 According to Mrs Beeton's famous cookery book, Devilled Sauce - a mixture of vinegar, sherry, Worcestershire sauce, mustard, salt and much cayenne - also makes an excellent marinade for chicken drumsticks or pork chops.

 Just score the meat and leave to marinade in the sauce for at least 30 minutes before grilling or frying over a very high heat.

-That idea really has merit at the end of long festivities like Christmas or Easter, when we've overindulged a bit and need something perky to tickle the tastebuds.
+I feel that this idea really comes in its own at the end of long festivities like Christmas or Easter, when we've overindulged a bit and need something perky to tickle the tastebuds.
 Both leftover turkey and lamb respond very well to being re-heated in devilled sauce ... and make a tasty, spicy late morning or late evening snack.